Thinking of becoming NASM-certified and not sure which of the courses to start with?

 I know all these acronyms might seem confusing right now but keep reading to find out what each certification is all about.

-The NASM PES certification is a fantastic option if you would like to increase your knowledge of sports performance or are planning on working with athletes.
+The NASM PES certification is a fantastic option if you want to increase your knowledge of sports performance or plan on working with athletes.

 Who is the PES meant for?